 Malachi is an innovative specialist therapeutic family support service, established for over 30 years.
-We offer a diverse range of services to children and families in over 300 schools and other community settings.
-Our team of 60 dedicated staff work with the most vulnerable children and families and whilst it may be a challenging profession the rewards in seeing a family make lasting change really are wonderful.
+We offer a diverse range of services to families in over 300 schools and community settings.
+Our team of 60 dedicated staff work with the most vulnerable families and whilst it may be a challenging profession the rewards in seeing a family make lasting change really are wonderful.

 The role is centred around assisting families, with the aim of enabling, achieving and maintaining outcomes to best support them.
 The Family Support Worker will manage a caseload and meet with families on a regular basis to provide a package of support interventions to meet the families targeted needs.

 The role requires travel to sites, therefore driving is an essential part of the role.
 It is essential that candidates have a full driving licence and use of their own vehicle.

 The working pattern for this role is Monday to Friday, 08.30 – 17.00.

 Key work activities